Lucille Ball: 1950s

 My Favorite Husband was successful, and CBS asked Ball to develop it for television.
 She agreed, but insisted on working with her real-life husband, Arnaz.
 CBS executives were reluctant, thinking the public would not accept an Anglo-American redhead and a Cuban as a couple.
 CBS was initially unimpressed with the pilot episode, produced by the couple's Desilu Productions company.
 The pair went on the road with a vaudeville act, in which Lucy played the zany housewife who wants to get into Cuban bandleader Arnaz's show.
 The tour was a hit, and CBS put I Love Lucy into their lineup.
+(My Favorite Husband was later adapted for TV, debuting on September 12, 1953, with Joan Caulfield in the role that Ball had on radio.)

 I Love Lucy ran on CBS from October 15, 1951, to May 6, 1957, and was not only a star vehicle for Lucille Ball, but also a potential means for her to salvage her marriage to Arnaz.
 Their relationship had become badly strained, in part because of their hectic performing schedules, which often kept them apart, but mostly due to Desi's attraction to other women.

 For the production of I Love Lucy, Ball and Arnaz wanted to remain in Los Angeles, but prime time in the western time zone was too late to air a major network series live in other time zones.
 Broadcasting live from California would also have meant giving most of the TV audience an inferior kinescope picture (the live program being filmed off a TV monitor), delayed by at least a day.
 Sponsor Philip Morris wanted the couple to relocate to New York, not wanting day-old kinescopes airing in major eastern markets, nor did they want to pay the extra costs that filming, processing, and editing would require.

 Instead, Arnaz and Ball offered to take a pay cut to remain in Hollywood, and they would finance the filming themselves on better-quality 35 mm film, on the condition that Desilu would retain the rights of each episode after it aired.
 CBS agreed to relinquish the post-first-broadcast rights to Desilu, not realizing they were giving up a valuable and enduring asset; broadcast executives then expected a program to be aired only once, in the radio tradition, with no thought of rebroadcasts.
 (Network reruns did not come into being until the summer of 1952, when NBC aired repeats of Groucho Marx's You Bet Your Life in prime time.)
 Desi Arnaz correctly reasoned that the I Love Lucy episodes could be sold and resold as more TV stations sprang up across America.
 In 1957, CBS bought back the rights for $1,000,000 ($ in today's terms), financing Ball and Arnaz's down payment for the purchase of the former RKO Radio Pictures studios, which they turned into Desilu Studios.